hazelcast/hazelcast-packaging/README.md

 bash <(wget -qO - https://tinyurl.com/hz-deb-repo)
 ```

+Of course you can also use other tool to download the script and review it before execution.

 NOTE: If you want to stay on latest patch version for a particular minor
 release you can replace `main` component with `x.y`, e.g. `5.1`.